x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/include-text-with-the-email-sent-when-a-fax-message-is-received.md

 4. Click **Save**.

-### Use the Shell to change the text included with a fax message
+### Use Exchange Online PowerShell to change the text included with a fax message

 This example enables UM-enabled users who are associated with a UM mailbox policy to receive additional instructions on how to open a fax message that they've received in their mailbox.